jacazek/pong_model/README.md

 `python main.py`

 ## Todo
--[ ] Capture metrics for model performance during training
+- [ ] Capture metrics for model performance during training
--[ ] Include bounding box collisions in the input data
+- [x] Include bounding box collisions in the input data
--[ ] separate paddle control and scoring from ball engine
+- [ ] separate paddle control and scoring from ball engine
+- [ ] enable user control of paddles
--[ ] introduce variability in generator to paddle movements
+- [x] introduce variability in generator to paddle movements
--[ ] limit ball vector to certain degrees
+- [ ] limit ball vector to certain degrees
--[ ] provide extreme negative feedback the further ball goes out of bounds during training -[ ] provide extreme negative feedback for ball moving slowly or not at all -[ ] try out a couple different model architectures to see which might start to provide usable results
+- [ ] provide extreme negative feedback the further ball goes out of bounds during training
+- [ ] provide extreme negative feedback for ball moving slowly or not at all
+- [ ] try out a couple different model architectures to see which might start to provide usable results